ghms28/italy-intangibles/README.md

 Sectoral Drivers (2010–2021)

-The 3 countries of the UK, Germany, and France outperformed Italy in this period in growing their intangible investments.
+The 3 countries of the UK, Germany, and France outperformed Italy in this period in terms of growing their intangible investments.
 The graph displays the change in intangible investment by sector in Italy over the period 2010–2021, focusing only on the top common sectors.
 ![05-Change in Intangible Investment by Sector in Italy](figures/05-italy_sector_change_common.png)